Max Müller (Danish army officer): Early military career

 Holstein Infantry Regiment, where he did not serve until New Year's Day 1827, as he was previously first corporal in the Cadet Corps and royal page.
 The regiment, which in 1842 was renamed the 15th Battalion, was stationed in Rendsburg, and he remained there both as a first lieutenant in 1834 and as a characterized captain in 1841.
-Müller read a lot, and hardened his body by long walks and all kinds of weapons exercises.
-It was reported that if someone stepped too close to him or spoke ill of his country, he would not understand the joke, but instead gave the recipient the choice between a duel, or apologizing.
+Müller read a lot, and strengthened his body with long walks and varios weapons exercises.
+It was reported that if someone stepped too close to him or spoke ill of his country, he gave the recipient the choice between a duel, or apologizing.

 First Schleswig War

-In 1846, Müller became a captain 2nd class and was transferred to Copenhagen as company commander of the 4th Battalion, with which he also went to the field in 1848.
+In 1846, Müller became a captain 2nd class and was transferred to Copenhagen as company commander of the 4th Battalion, and then went to the field in 1848.
 It did not take long before he earned a name as one of the army's most capable officers, leading his company with distinction at Bov, Schleswig, Nybøl and Dybbøl.
 He was stationed at Sundeved in April 1849 and later fought at Isted.
 In 1849, he was employed by Krabbes brigade.
 In the Battle at Vedelspang, he was the head of two companies that recaptured the Katbæk Forest from insurgents with a bayonet charge that caused his opponents to flee.
 Ever after that day, he retained a great love for the bayonet and had the troops under him practise bayonet attacks.
 He became a Knight of Dannebrog in 1848.

-After the war, Müller joined the 1st Reinforcement Battalion and several divisions and in 1852 the 13th Battalion, and became a major in 1853. but received the command of the 1st Battalion in Rendsburg the following year, and also became a lieutenant colonel in 1857.
-He spent nine years there and hardened his Copenhageners by strenuous exercises.
-His name was therefore already widely known in the 1850s, when he in his study of tactics was one of those who first had an eye for the advantages of the company column, to whose introduction he contributed significantly.
+After the war, Müller joined the 1st Reinforcement Battalion and several divisions and in 1852 the 13th Battalion.
+In 1853 he became a major in 1853 and received command of the 1st Battalion in Rendsburg the following year.
+In 1857 he was promoted to lieutenant colonel.
+He spent nine years there and hardened his Copenhageners with strenuous exercises.
+He rose to prominence in the 1850s, when his study of tactics made him one of the first to recognize the advantages of the company column, whose adoption he helped to advance significantly.
 In 1858, he became a Knight of Dannebrog.